How to change the terms of a tenancy agreement pre and post signature?

 Tenancy agreements are contracts between a tenant and a landlord to lease an identified property for a specified term at an agreed rate, and the rights and duties of both parties during and after the lease period.
 They are simple contracts, yet ones that can occasionally be difficult to change due to the need for negotiation between both parties.

-This article will discuss how landlords and tenants can make amendments to the terms of their tenancy agreements before and after the contract has been signed, as well as explaining how Legislate can help you with these processes.
+This article will discuss how private landlords and tenants can make amendments to the terms of their tenancy agreements, before and after the contract has been signed and depending on the type of tenancy.
+This article will also explain how Legislate can help you with these processes.

 Legislate is a contracting platform where landlords and letting agencies can create legally valid agreements.
-Our tenancy agreements grants our users sufficient flexibility in their terms, whilst ensuring our contracts are prudent and fair.
-View our tutorials or sign up today!
+Our tenancy agreements grants our users sufficient flexibility for fixed term and rolling tenancies, whilst ensuring our contracts are prudent and fair.
+If you are a landlord or letting agent, view our tutorials or sign up today!

 Before you have signed the tenancy agreement:

-Before you sign your agreement, the terms are open for some negotiation - within reason.
-For example, a clause permitting the landlord from entering the property without the tenant’s consent (thus limiting the tenant’s quiet enjoyment of the property), would not be a fair clause for the tenant.
+Before you sign your agreement, the terms of the tenancy agreement are open for some negotiation - within reason.
+For example, a clause permitting the landlord from entering the property without the tenant’s consent (thus limiting the tenant’s quiet enjoyment of the rental property), would be an unfair term for the tenant.